-The recommendations presented here are intended to serve as guidelines for the third-party developers and do not represent a legal recommendation.
-VTEX is not responsible for direct, indirect, moral, punitive damages, consequential damages or loss of profits arising from the use and/or compliance with these guidelines.
+The recommendations presented here are intended to serve as guidelines for third-party developers and do not represent a legal recommendation.
+VTEX is not responsible for direct, indirect, moral, punitive damages, consequential damages, or loss of profits arising from the use and/or compliance with these guidelines.
 Hiring legal advice is necessary and recommended for the final writing of terms and conditions for applications.

 Remember, your App Page is your main marketing tool and touchpoint with merchants.